xitara/webpack-boilerplate/README.md

 A webpack 4 based boilerplate for OctoberCMS or other web projects.
 In OctoberCMS clone the repo in the plugin or theme you want.
-Otherwise clone the repo in a folder, you want and change `STORAGE` in `bash/config.sh`
+Otherwise clone the repo in a folder you want and change `STORAGE` in `bash/config.sh` if needed

 ## Dependencies